Sadashivk47/Cash-FLow/Prompts.md

 ## How I used AI in this project

-I built this project by learning and applying concepts from official documentation and online guides.
+I built this project by learning and applying concepts from official documentation , online guides and claude ai to debug.

 Instead of copying complete solutions, I focused on understanding each concept first and then implementing it step by step.